 In April 2014, I was awarded the prestigious Walter Hines-Page Scholarship by the English Speaking Union.
 I chose to research methods of assessment in P4C at its birthplace: Montclair State University in New Jersey.
 I came back with what feels like enough data for a book, and am looking forward to publishing my findings in this tricky but important area of P4C.

-I now teach Religious Studies at Bancroft's School, Essex, whilst remaining Lead Trainer at The Philosophy Man, working with schools to help them embed P4C into their curriculums, offering ongoing consultancy, and creating resources for our Philosophy Circles School Packs.
+I also work at the Economist Educational Foundation, supporting schools to develop students' news literacy.
+I remain Lead Trainer at The Philosophy Man, working with schools to help them embed P4C into their curriculums, offering ongoing consultancy, and creating resources for our Philosophy Circles School Packs.
 I also write many of our free P4C resources which are sent out by email each week.

 In my spare time, I can usually be found engaging in sport or training for some kind of endurance event.
 I also enjoy foraging for wild food and developing my construction (and destruction) skills through volunteering in the great outdoors.